 When we achieve a certain level of self-mastery, we grow and transform into a more fantastic version of ourselves.
 We succeed because we refuse to remain a victim of circumstance and prisoners of fate.

 From the 'fear zone' during the first few weeks of quarantine, I am now in the 'learning zone' where I feel a lot of positivity and personal empowerment.

 I have attended several webinars offered by local and international organizations and have learned from Thought leaders about different subjects of expertise.

 I listen to educational podcasts and read valuable insights from online articles.
 I keep on learning and auditing existing knowledge and beliefs.
 I keep on pondering and updating obsolete information that hinders growth.

 Soulful Sunday is a great opportunity not to be stuck but to learn to adapt and engage in new interests and habits.

 Farming has been a great activity for us even before the pandemic, and we continue to plant seeds for a bounty harvest in this uncertain time.

 This is an opportunity to cultivate, develop and create sustainable living.
 Organic farming practice is what we need for a healthier body and immunity to fight the unseen enemy.

-Life in the countryside will never get boring.
+Life in the countryside will always be exciting.
 It's just a matter of changing our mental state and the definition of success.
-There's a lot of learning and an opportunity to live a more livable and healthier life.
+There's a lot of learning and an opportunity to live a more comfortable and healthier life.

 As we move on, we will look back to realize that fear sabotages and taking in control of our destiny.
-And so, our antidote is a dosage of learning to become better and bounce back stronger than ever.
+And so, our antidote is a dosage of learning to become better and bounce back more vital than ever.

 © 2020 Del Cusay